 But then the counterpunch.
 Errol Morris’s “A Wilderness of Error” pushes back at everything we knew, or though we knew, about the case.
 Yes, there were hairs, both real and synthetic, unaccounted for in the government theory.
 There were stacks of boxes of physical evidence, as complex cases always generate, but always under the government’s control, with grudging and limited access given to defense counsel.
 Some evidence appears to have been hidden from prying defense counsel eyes.

 And most of all there was the question of fairness, of judicial balance in the case.
 Example: for whatever reason the prosecution wished to read long, rambling sections of the Charles Manson story in front of the jury, chapter and verse on cults and satanism and the like, and Judge Dupree allowed it.

 But when the defense wanted to present six witnesses who could corroborate Helen Stoeckley’s many admissions of her presence at the crime scene, the judge was suddenly conservative about testimony that might inflame or prejudice or confuse a jury, and disallowed it.
 He seemed to have one standard for the state, another for the defense, and many attorneys who lean towards MacDonald’s guilt to this day will nonetheless assert that “he did not get a fair trial.”

 In the end, a crime rests on a bed of physical evidence, and someone did, or did not, commit it.
 Courts adjudicate the world of fact, not of fiction, we’re told.
 But stepping into the world of these two accounts reminds us that in large part truth comes down to this: whose eyes do you see it through?
-Who has the podium, is telling the story.
+Who has the podium, who’s telling the story?

 The McGinnis and Morris narratives take us down the rabbit hole in opposite directions.
 Who’s telling the most truth?
-And how did MacDonald lose his family, now coming up on half a century ago?
+And how did MacDonald lose his family, now half a century ago?